-The discussion is in four parts.
+So, the discussion is in four parts.
 First, the impact of teen bullying on health examines the definition and statistics of teenage bullying in schools.
 Second, the reasons why teenagers get involved in such shocking acts.
 Third, the effects of bullying on mental and physical health.
-And lastly, how parents and schools can prevent and protect your child from teen bullying.
+And lastly, how parents and schools can prevent and protect the child from teen bullying.

 Facts About Bullying: Definition And Statistics